lolodarren/FoodClassifier/README.md

-# FruitClassifier
+# FoodClassifier

-The project based on fruits will classify the users pick of image using image classification such as imagenet and models such as resnet18.
+The project based on food will classify the users pick of image using image classification such as imagenet and models such as resnet18.

 ## How it is developed

-The project uses the model resnet18 with datasets of multiple fruit families.
-When the program is being run, it will use imagenet to classify the correct image and the name of the fruit
+The project uses the model resnet18 with datasets of multiple food families.
+When the program is being run, it will use imagenet to classify the correct image and the name of the food

 ## How to run the program